Inaugural U.S. Senior Women's Open Championship

 Golf Ball Art Project

 The City of Wheaton's Fine & Cultural Arts Commission is leading a community art project celebrating the U.S. Senior Women's Open.
-Up to 18, 3-foot diameter giant golf balls will be on display throughout Wheaton from May 31 - August 31.
-By becoming a sponsor, you can purchase a ball and have an artist paint it in a creative, fun way to celebrate the tournament and the community.
-Summer of Golf Sponsorship Form
+A number of 3-foot diameter giant golf balls will be on display throughout Wheaton from May 31 - August 31.

 Summer of Golf Upcoming Events...